 - Women taking Maternity leave have the right to receive financial compensation so long as they have been insured at the National Insurance Institute against the risk of general illness and pregnancy for at least 12 months (i.e. they were employed and paid contributions to cover the risk of maternity).
 The financial compensation for the period of 410 calendar days is 90 per cent of the mean gross salary or the mean insurance income, which the woman has received in the last 24 months preceding the leave.
-The financial compensation cannot be lower than the minimum salary BGN510 [€265.87] (2018)3; and there is an upper limit at a monthly maximum insurance income of BGN2,600 [€1,329.36].
-The same regulation applies for self-employed women. - Funded by the National Social Security Institute through employer and employee contributions.
+The financial compensation cannot be lower than the minimum salary BGN650 [€332.34] (2021)3; and there is an upper limit at a monthly maximum insurance income of BGN3,000 [€1,533.90].
+The same regulation applies for self-employed women. - An amendment in the Social Security Code in force as of 1 January 2020 provides an option for how the Maternity pay shall be calculated in the case of a woman giving birth while still on Maternity/Parental leave, i.e. when two periods of maternity leave overlap.
+During the new period of Maternity leave the Maternity pay shall be kept at the level received for the previous child, if that was higher4. - Payments are not taxed. - Funded by the National Social Security Institute through employer and employee contributions.